Pennsylvanians can soon expect multiple fees or taxes for using public roadways

 While it’s still too early for an official decision by the state, it’s clear that transportation is not free, and most people do not want to pay for it.

-“It is time to act—wisely, boldly, and fairly—to properly fund the transportation system we need for today and tomorrow,” added the commission.
+“It is time to act—wisely, boldly, and fairly—to properly fund the transportation system we need for today and tomorrow,” the commission added.
 “Pennsylvania’s economic performance relies on its transportation system.
 Transportation faces a funding crisis that must not contribute to economic decline.”